-This is an animation showing the changing conditions of USGS streamgages from April 1, 2021 to June 30, 2021.
+This is an animation showing the changing conditions of USGS streamgages from April 1, 2022 to June 30, 2022.
 The river conditions shown range from the driest condition seen at a gage (red open circles) to the wettest (blue closed circles).
-A purple outer ring indicates it is flooding.
+A purple outer ring around a gage indicates it is flooding.

 Note that both USGS gage height and National Weather Service flood stage levels are necessary to determine flooding conditions and were available for 38% of streamgages at the time this graphic was produced.
 Only publicly available data from the National Water Information System Website was used and some gages are missing gage height even when they have flow.